-Cooking in a couple or in a company can be good fun and a way to bond.
-If one family member cooks the most, others can help him prepare a meal involving adults with intellectual disabilities.
+Cooking in a couple or in a company, such joint activity can be good fun and a way to bond.
+If one family member cooks the most, sometimes others can help him prepare a meal involving adults with intellectual disabilities.
 Cooking helps us to feel connected.